-Per the IRS Instructions for Form 1040NR U.S. Nonresident Alien Income Tax Return (click the link and view the entire publication for additional details regarding the items below), page 7:
+Per IRS Instructions for Form 1040-NR U.S. Nonresident Alien Income Tax Return on page 7 (click the link and view the entire publication for additional details regarding the items below):

 You must file Form 1040-NR if any of the following conditions apply to you.

 - You were a nonresident alien engaged in a trade or business in the United States during 2020.
 You must file even if:

 - You have no income from a trade or business conducted in the United States,

 - You have no U.S. source income, or

 - Your income is exempt from U.S. tax under a tax treaty or any section of the Internal Revenue Code.